Michigan general contractor license and insurance requirements

 Linkedin

-If you’re hoping to become a general contractor in Michigan, you’ll find that this state has plenty of work to go around.
-In fact, Michigan has a growing demand for new construction projects, particularly when it comes to new construction single-family homes.1
+If you’re hoping to become a general contractor in Michigan, you’ll find that this state has plenty of work.
+In fact, Michigan has a growing demand for new construction projects, particularly nonresidential projects.

-But before you can tap into this profitable industry, you’ll need to get a professional license from Michigan’s Department of Licensing and Regulatory Affairs (LARA).
-There are several steps you must complete to get this license, so we’ve put together a helpful guide to walk you through the process.
-Learn more about how to get your general contractor license in Michigan, including:
+But before you can tap into this profitable industry, you’ll need a professional license from the Michigan Department of Licensing and Regulatory Affairs (LARA).
+You must complete several steps to get this license, so we’ve put together a helpful guide to walk you through the process.

 Do you need a license to be a general contractor?

-Michigan general contractors must have a Residential Builder license to coordinate the repair, alteration, addition, subtraction or improvement of a residential structure or a combined residential and commercial structure.2
+Michigan general contractors must have a Residential Builder license to coordinate the repair, alteration, addition, subtraction or improvement of a residential structure or a combined residential and commercial structure.

-Those involved in the following trades for residential construction projects must have a Maintenance and Alteration Contractor license:3
+Those involved in the following trades for residential construction projects must have a Maintenance and Alteration Contractor license:

 • Basement waterproofing